University Human Resources

 Can I use my card to pay for over-the-counter medicines that my doctor has suggested?

-May I use my TSB Card to pay for health insurance premiums?
+May I use my IU Benefit Card to pay for health insurance premiums?

 No. You cannot use monies from your TSB account to pay for health insurance premiums.

 What if my card purchase is for an amount greater than my account balance?

 You will need to pay the excess amount out-of-pocket.

 If I request a IU Benefit Card, can I still pay for purchases and submit receipts for reimbursement electronic fund transfer?

 Yes.
 However, receipts submitted to Nyhart for substantiation of card purchases and receipts for reimbursement claims must be clearly differentiated.
 Receipts for reimbursement must be accompanied by a claim form available from the UHR Web page.
 To submit receipts to substantiate card purchases, wait to receive an e-mail (or U.S. mail) request from Nyhart, then submit the receipts with a copy of the request.
 Do not use a claim form to substantiate card purchases.
 Doing so may result in the purchase amounts being deducted twice from your account.